All Aboard China’s ‘New Silk Road’ Express

 “It allows China to strengthen its diplomatic influence in Asia, Africa, and Europe,” van der Putten said, which “compensates for the geopolitical pressure it faces in East Asia from the United States and Japan.”

-The project could become even more important to China, which is still reliant on exports despite years of trying to rebalance its economy more toward domestic consumption, due to looming tensions with the United States.
-Trump has been a vocal critic of free trade deals, and has surrounded himself with China-bashing economists and trade advisors who blame Beijing for what ails the U.S. economy.
+The project could become even more important to China, which still relies on exports despite years of trying to rebalance its economy more toward domestic consumption, due to looming tensions with the United States.
+Trump has been a vocal critic of free trade deals and has surrounded himself with China-bashing economists and trade advisors who blame Beijing for what ails the U.S. economy.
 That worries leaders in China: The U.S. trade relationship totaled $659.4 billion in 2015, according to the U.S. trade representative.

 If that takes a hit from higher tariffs, currency wars, or the like, the new Silk Road to Europe may be a Chinese escape hatch.